torvalds/linux/Documentation/networking/arcnet.rst

-If your debug level includes D_DURING and you did NOT define SLOW_XMIT_COPY, the buffers are cleared to a constant value of 0x42 every time the card is reset (which should only happen when you do an ifconfig up, or when Linux decides that the driver is broken).
+If your debug level includes D_DURING and you did NOT define SLOW_XMIT_COPY, the buffers are cleared to a constant value of 0x42 every time the card is reset (which should only happen when you do an ifconfig up, or when GNU/Linux decides that the driver is broken).
 During a transmit, unused parts of the buffer will be cleared to 0x42 as well.
 This is to make it easier to figure out which bytes are being used by a packet.